obiwanjacobi/Zlang/docs/lexical/whitespace.md

 # Whitespace

-Unlike most languages, whitespace matters with Z#.
+Unlike most languages, whitespace matters in Z#.
 Similar to Python and F#.

 ## Spaces and Tabs